Skip to cookie consent Skip to main content

 • Runny nose or sore throat

-Long-term use of anti-obesity medication
+Long-term use of medication for weight management

 That’s why it’s important to find an obesity specialist you can work well with to support you and manage your care, Dr. Apovian says.
 “Similar to taking medication to control other diseases like high blood pressure, it’s a long-term commitment for better health.”